What Counts as Excessive Force by a Police Officer?

 You can file a complaint with the agency that hired the law enforcement officer.
 For example, you may be able to file a complaint with the police department’s internal affairs division or with your municipality’s civilian oversight board.
 Most police department websites have online complaint forms or a hotline to call to make a complaint.

-You may also file a complaint with the Department of Justice’s Civil Rights Division if the law enforcement officer violated rights under the U.S. Constitution or federal law.
+You may also file a complaint with the U.S. Department of Justice’s Civil Rights Division if the law enforcement officer violated rights under the U.S. Constitution or federal law.
 Your attorney can help you determine the best process for your complaint against federal, state, and local law enforcement agencies.

 Find a Civil Rights Lawyer